|The Devil’s Advocate™|

 This seems an obvious lesson; the JC feels less patronising about stating it since failure to heed it led to the collapse of LTCM and the global financial crisis.
 This from someone who really should have known better:

 “We were seeing things that were 25-standard deviation moves, several days in a row.”

 - —David Viniar, Chief Financial Officer, Goldman

 Twenty five standard deviations.
-That makes LTCM’s feeble ten sigma event seem a virutal certainty.
+That makes LTCM’s feeble ten sigma event seem a virtual certainty.
 We have it on good authority that the probability of a 25 standard deviation move is 1.309 x 10130.
-That looks a big number, but to a lay person, it doesn't really have the same impact as writing it out, so let's to that.
+That looks a big number, but to a lay person, it doesn’t really have the same impact as writing it out, so let’s do that:

 1 day in 1.3 billion billion billion billion billion billion billion billion billion billion billion billion billion billion days.

 1 day in 1 300 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 000 days.

 By comparison, the earth is 1 658 000 000 000 days old, and the universe itself ten times older than that (16 580 000 000 000 000 days).
 So the Goldman CFO was talking about an event that you would only expect once in several trillion trillion trillion trillion lives of the universe, happening several days in a row.

 So, no, Mr Viniar: you weren’t seeing cosmos-defying anomalies.
 Your models were wrong.